 Maine’s community colleges are the real deal.

-For more information about these scholarships and other forms of financial assistance, contact the financial aid department at your local community college.
+To learn more about the financial assistance available to community college students in Maine, contact the financial aid department at your local community college:

 Central Maine Community College